instant-dev/instant/README.md

 ## Features

+- **CRUD operations**
-1. **CRUD operations**: Create, Read, Update and Destroy records easily.
+  - Create, Read, Update and Destroy records easily
+- **Query composition**

-2. **Query composition**: Build complex SELECT and UPDATE queries with many layers of nested joins and conditional statements.
+  - Build complex SELECT and UPDATE queries with many layers of nested joins and conditional statements
+- **Transactions**

-3. **Transactions**: Ensure data consistency within logical transaction blocks that can be rolled back to prevent writing orphaned data.
+  - Ensure data consistency within logical transaction blocks that can be rolled back to prevent writing orphaned data
+- **Input validation**

-4. **Input validation**: Synchronously validate object fields to ensure the right data is being stored.
+  - Synchronously validate object fields to ensure the right data is stored
+- **Relationship verification**

-5. **Relationship verification**: Asynchronously validate relationships between one or more fields and external resources before saving.
+  - Asynchronously validate relationships between one or more fields and external resources before saving
+- **Calculated fields**

-6. **Calculated fields**: Automatically populate object fields based on existing data.
+  - Automatically populate object fields based on existing data
+- **Lifecycle callbacks**

-7. **Lifecycle callbacks**: Execute custom logic beforeSave(), afterSave(), beforeDestroy() and afterDestroy() to perform necessary build and teardown steps inside of transactions.
+  - Execute custom logic beforeSave(), afterSave(), beforeDestroy() and afterDestroy() to perform necessary build and teardown steps inside of transactions
+- **Migrations**

-8. **Migrations**: Manage local database state via the filesystem to make branched git development a breeze.
+  - Manage local database state via the filesystem to make branched git development a breeze
+- **Seeding**

-9. **Seeding**: Provide custom JSON files so that all developers can share the same test data across development, testing and staging environments.
+  - Provide custom JSON files so that all developers can share the same test data across development, testing and staging environments
+- **Code generation**

-10. **Code generation**: Automatically generate models, migrations and endpoints for your project.
+  - Automatically generate models, migrations and endpoints for your project

 ## Table of Contents